Who Owns an Invention?

 Any MIT employee or student may ask to assign their personally owned invention to MIT.
 If the TLO accepts the invention, it will be handled in the same manner as other MIT inventions, with the usual royalty-sharing arrangements.

-The TLO cannot accept assignment of inventions from alumni or others outside current MIT students and employees except as pure donations, with no royalty sharing.
-Because of resource limitations for marketing inventions, donations can be accepted only rarely.
+The TLO cannot accept assignment of inventions from alumni or others beyond current MIT students and employees except as pure donations, however, because of resource limitations, donations are rarely accepted.

 MIT’s policy on ownership of inventions appears in Article 13 of the Institute’s Policies & Procedures.
 The complete policy statement is set forth in the Guide to the Ownership, Distribution and Commercial Development of MIT Technology.